Augustin Vérot: Views on slavery

-In January 1861, just before the start of the Civil War, Vérot delivered a sermon defending the rights of the slavery states and the legal basis of slavery in the United States.
+In January 1861, just before the start of the Civil War, Vérot delivered a sermon defending the rights of the slave states and the legal basis of slavery in the United States.
 He also condemned what he termed the "false and unjust principles of Abolitionism" and the Know-Nothing movement that persecuted Catholics throughout the nation.
 His sermon was published and distributed throughout the Southern United States as a Confederate tract.

-In the same sermon, Vérot condemned the international slave trade (consistent with Pope Gregory XVI's decree of 1839).
+In the same sermon Vérot condemned the international slave trade (consistent with Pope Gregory XVI's decree of 1839).
 He also called for legal protections for free African-Americans.
-Verot also wanted enslaved people to be allowed to choose their own marriage partners; to be treated with justice, fairness and morality; to receive adequate food, clothing and shelter; and to be given the means to practice their own religion and received instruction on it.
+Vérot also wanted enslaved people to be allowed to choose their own marriage partners; to be treated with justice, fairness and morality; to receive adequate food, clothing and shelter; and to be given the means to practice their own religion and to receive instruction in it.

-For this sermon, Verot earned the nickname "Rebel Bishop".
+For this sermon, Vérot earned the nickname "Rebel Bishop".

+Legacy

+Bishop Vérot High School, a private Catholic institution in Fort Myers, Florida, was named for Vérot in 1964.